JSMassmann/jsmassmann.github.io/blog/SXBG.md

 These values were simply chosen from a source of hardware entropy - `/dev/urandom` - and an implementer may change them if they wish.

 Additionally, the following constant vector is used to "mix in" randomness.
-I challenge the reader to figure out how it was calculated - I doubt it will ever be found.
+I challenge the reader to figure out how it was calculated (it is not truly random) - I doubt it will ever be found.
 Again, an implementer may change it if they wish:

 ```
 global_rand = {0x5c, 0x3f, 0x6e, 0x3f, 0x09, 0x81, 0xee, 0xda, 0xf5, 0xe3, 0x8e, 0x81, 0xd4, 0x59, 0x59, 0x62}